AsiaWi/hygge_life/README.md

 git push - final command used to push commited code to remote repo on Github

 ## CLONING THE REPOSITORY

+1. On Github navigate to repository
+2. Click "Code" a green button shown right above the file list
+3. Copy the URL of the repo using HTTPS, SSH OR Github CLI
+4. Open Git Bash
+5. Change the current working directory to the location where you want the cloned directory
+6. Type git clone, and then paste the URL you copied earlier
+7. Press enter to create local Clone

-For details on how to clone the remote repo in order to create a local copy for own use, please go to https://docs.github.com/en/repositories/creating-and-managing-repositories/cloning-a-repository
+For more details on how to clone the remote repo in order to create a local copy for own use, please go to https://docs.github.com/en/repositories/creating-and-managing-repositories/cloning-a-repository

 ## FORKING
-For details on how to fork the repo, in order to for example suggest any changes to the project you can visit: https://docs.github.com/en/get-started/quickstart/fork-a-repo
+1. On Github navigate to repository
+2. click "Fork" located towards the top right corner
+3. Select "owner" for the forked repo, from the dropdown menu under "owner" Under "Owner"
+4. It will create forked repo under the same name as orinial by default but you can type a name in "Repository name" or add a description in "Description" box.
+5. Click "Create fork" !

-Forking allows you to make any changes and send the suggestions over by submitting pull request.
+Forking allows you to make any changes without affecting original project.
+You can send the suggestions over by submitting pull request.
 Project owner can review the pull request before accepting the suggestions and merging them.

+For more details on how to fork the repo, in order to for example suggest any changes to the project you can visit: https://docs.github.com/en/get-started/quickstart/fork-a-repo

+When you have fork to a repository you don't have access to files locally on your device, for this you will need to clone the forked repo.

 ## DEPLOYMENT
 The site was deployed to GitHub Pages.